WoodyDark/podcastify/README.md

 # How to use
-You must first have Ruby installed on your computer.
+You must first have Ruby installed on your computer to run this script.
 If you don't have it, do check out the link below to learn how you can install ruby on your OS. https://www.ruby-lang.org/en/downloads/

 Once you have Ruby installed, you will need 2 additional gems/library to make this functional.
 Open your terminal, type in the following: